BernardJeremy/zeraflix-api/README.md

 # zeraflix
-Web server dedicated to watch Zerator VOD
+Web server dedicated to retrieve and watch Twitch VOD